ShashankSrivathsava-Online/ShashankSrivathsava-Online/README.md

 <h1 align="left">Hi 👋, I'm Shashank Srivathsava</h1>
 <h3 align="left">💫About Me:</h3>

-A passionate software developer and tech enthusiast.
+👨🏻‍💻A passionate software developer and tech enthusiast.
 My coding journey is filled with curiosity and a love for building things. 💻 Currently exploring the realms of 'HTML', 'CSS', & 'JAVA SCRIPT'.
-I thrive on challenges and continuous learning.📚
+I thrive on challenges and continuous learning.📚💻

 - 🔭 I’m currently working on <br>
   **Full Stack Web Application Projects**